Albert0i/probabilistic-data-structure/README.md

 We have 127 records and data size is 0.03MB which is ≈ 30.72KB.
 ![alt data size](img/t.data-size.JPG)

-When scaling up to billions, aggregating in real time is impractical or even impossible and let alone data size.
-This is where PDS comes into play.
+When scaling up to billions, aggregating in real time is impractical and virtually impossible.
+This is where PDS comes into play...

 **Caveat**

-- PDS are specialized data structures to tackle humungous data size for specific purpose;
+- PDS are specialized data structures to tackle *humungous* data size for specific purpose;
 - PDS trades accuracy for speed and size, you won't get 100% accuracy and have to endure false positive somehow;
-- Good estimation of elements is a MUST otherwise accuracy would dwindle drastically;
+- Good estimation of elements is a **MUST** otherwise accuracy would dwindle drastically;
-- PDS are advanced data structures and thus more insight understanding are required.
 ---
 A **false positive** occurs when a test or system incorrectly identifies something as true or present when it actually isn’t.
 This concept is commonly used in areas like **machine learning, security, medicine, and data analysis**.

-Here, I am going to apply [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/) [Bloom filter](https://redis.io/docs/latest/develop/data-types/probabilistic/bloom-filter/) and [Top-K](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/) one by one.
+Here, I am going to demo [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/) [Bloom filter](https://redis.io/docs/latest/develop/data-types/probabilistic/bloom-filter/) and [Top-K](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/) one by one.

 After inserting sample data from `pf.redis`:
 ```